AyushVerma-1307/Shoping-Store/README.md

 # Shoping-Store-Cart
-## for state Management i have used redux.
+# For state Management i have used redux.
 ## Deployed Link --> https://shoping-store-ayushverma-1307.vercel.app/
 # Getting Started with Create React App